-Enter the Name, and Check frequency that best suits your DNS monitoring needs.
+Enter the Name, and check interval that best suits your DNS monitoring needs.

 Select your IP version.
 If testing using IPv6, you have the option to use only those checkpoints that have native IPV6; if left unchecked, checks will originate from all selected checkpoints using IPV6 when native and IPV6 emulation on IPV4 checkpoints.

-Fill in the DNS server information, specifying the domain name or IP address of the DNS server you’d like to test.
+Fill in the DNS server information, specifying the domain name or IP address of the DNS server you’d like to test, for example

-For example: n1s.yourprovider.comNote: It is important to check the port for your DNS server, though the default port value is set for 53.
+It is important to check the Port for your DNS server, to confirm if the default value of 53 applies.

-Specify the domain name that you would like to query in the Test Value field.
+Specify the domain name that you would like to query in the Test Value field, for example

 Provide the Expected result in the field with the same name.